Back to Dark-mode Guide

 The impact on battery life is substantial enough to make your users' devices last noticeably longer:

-• Google's research shows that screen brightness is the largest factor in battery consumption, narrowly beating out the tendency to play just one more level of Candy Crush
+• Google's research shows that screen brightness is the largest factor in battery consumption.

-• Apple notes that dark mode can improve iPhone battery life by up to 30% depending on brightness settings, which is better than anything achieved by frantically closing background apps
+• Apple notes that dark mode can improve iPhone battery life by up to 30% depending on brightness settings.

-• A 2021 Purdue University study found that switching from light to dark mode can reduce battery consumption by 3-9% on average for typical usage patterns—not life-changing, but certainly lunch-extending
+• A 2021 Purdue University study found that switching from light to dark mode can reduce battery consumption by 3-9% on average for typical usage patterns.

-With mobile devices now accounting for approximately 60% of website traffic globally, offering dark mode provides tangible value to a majority of your visitors whose phones are perpetually teetering on the edge of battery death.
+With mobile devices now accounting for a majority of website traffic globally, offering dark mode provides tangible value to many of your visitors.

 Environmental Impact at Scale

 The collective energy savings from widespread dark mode adoption across millions of devices can have a meaningful environmental impact, reducing carbon emissions associated with device charging.
-For businesses committed to sustainability, dark mode implementation aligns with green computing principles—allowing you to save the planet one dark pixel at a time.
+For businesses committed to sustainability, dark mode implementation aligns with green computing principles.

 Enhanced Content Focus and Reduced Distractions

-Dark mode can improve content focus by minimizing visual distractions, rather like how dimming the lights in a restaurant makes even mediocre food seem more appealing.
+Dark mode can improve content focus by minimizing visual distractions.

 Perceptual Benefits for Content Consumption